Planning Your Classes

 Recommended for all new travel students.
 This course will provide a survey of basic travel terms and concepts, including: an overview of the travel industry, geography, international travel, air travel, ground transportation, accommodations, cruises and tours.
 Offered every semester.

 TRAVL-76 – Travel Sales and Marketing (3 units)

 May be taken concurrently with, or following, TRAVL-72.
 This will cover basic sales skills as they apply to the travel industry, and you will be able to practice those skills using real-life travel scenarios.
-Offered once a year, usually in the fall.
+Usually offered every semester (may be some exceptions)..

 TRAVL-82 – All About Cruising (3 units)